Cover artwork for Hip Hop Evolution: From the Bronx Breakbeat to Trap & Drill podcast episode

-Hip Hop Didn't Start as a Genre - It Started as Infrastructure
+Hip Hop Didn't Start as a Genre, It Started as a Social Practice

 DJ Kool Herc.
 Breakbeats.
 The Bronx.
-You know the story.
+Most people know the outline.

 What You'll Discover